making/devsecops-demo/README.md

 With this pipeline, the image is automatically updated and shipped to k8s every time a new Stack, Store or Builder is released 🙌.

+> You can also prevent it from being automatically deploy to k8s by sending a pull request instead of pushing the changes directly to `main` branch.

 ## (Bonus) Detects the use of vulnerable libraries

 Fork [https://github.com/tanzu-japan/hello-tanzu](https://github.com/tanzu-japan/hello-tanzu) to your account.